loganeworth/Portfolio-HW2/README.md

 ## Usage

-The usage of this assignment/website is to apply advanced CSS propeties.
+The usage of this assignment/website is to apply advanced CSS propeties and have a portfolio website to display our projects.

+## Credits
+I would like to thank the TA's and tutors from the University of Minnesota's Full Stack Coding Bootcamp for helping answer questions I had throughout this assignment.